 Yes!
 Campers sometimes want to create a “princess and the pea bed” with their bedding choices.
 We do ask that each camper brings a sleeping bag no matter what so they can take advantage of overnight trips, or simple cabin sleep outs under the stars.

 Betsey Cox has an RN who manages the storage and medication administration of camper medications per the ACA standards.
-Some families work with their personal pharmacy to prepackage meds for the time their daughter will be at camp.
+Some families work with their personal pharmacy or our local camp partner, The Rutland Pharmacy, to prepackage meds for the time their daughter will be at camp.
 All medication needs to be prepackaged or in its original packaging/bottle with prescription intact.
 On Opening day, each camper family has a face to face meeting with one of our RN’s on staff and any health or medication needs are discussed at that time.